 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 Further health information:

-Road Conditions and Safety: Driving in Chile is relatively safe, road conditions are very good, and roadside assistance is widely available with local insurance.
+Road Conditions and Safety: Driving in Chile is relatively safe, road conditions vary from well-paved to gravel and dirt roads in more remote areas.
+Roadside assistance is widely available with local insurance.
+In the more remote parts of Chile, roadside assistance and gas stations may be limited; travel with at least one spare tire and extra fuel.
 Yellow reflective vests are required in all cars in case of a roadside emergency.
-Vehicular inspections are required yearly in order to renew your mandatory car insurance.
-In the more remote parts of Chile, gas stations and roadside assistance may be limited so it is advisable to travel with at least one spare tire and extra fuel.
+Vehicular inspections are required yearly to renew your mandatory car insurance.

 Traffic Laws: Driving under the influence of alcohol in Chile is severely punished and can result in incarceration.
 While in Chile, you may encounter road conditions and traffic laws that differ significantly from those in the United States: